AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 Note: before summer 2016, you also had to specify a GPU partition (``-p gpu`` or ``-p gpushort``).
-Now, this is automatically detected, and the recommendation is to leave this off.
+Now, this is automatically detected, and the recommendation is to leave this off **but you still need it for ``sinteractive``.

-If you ever get `libcuda.so.1: cannot open shared object file: No such file or directory`, this means you are attempting to use a CUDA program on a node without a GPU.
+If you ever get ``libcuda.so.1: cannot open shared object file: No such file or directory``, this means you are attempting to use a CUDA program on a node without a GPU.
 This especially happens if you try to test GPU code on the login node, and happens (for example) even if you try to import the GPU ``tensorflow`` module in Python on the login